Over a Decade of Social Opinion Mining: A Systematic Review: Concluding Remarks

-Shared evaluation tasks, such as International Workshop on Semantic Evaluation (SemEval), focused on any one of the current research gaps identified above, are very important and shall contribute to the advancement of the Social Opinion Mining research area.
+Shared evaluation tasks, such as International Workshop on Semantic Evaluation (SemEval), focused on any one of the current research gaps identified above, are very important and shall contribute to the advancement of the SOM research area.
 Therefore, researchers are encouraged to engage in these tasks through their participation and/or organisation of new tasks, since these shall advance the SOM research area.

 In conclusion, as identified through this systematic review, a fusion of social opinions represented in multiple sources and in various media formats can potentially influence multiple application areas.